 Frankincense essential oil can be extremely helpful in alleviating symptoms of depression because it contains sesquiterpenes, which contribute greatly to balancing hormones and emotions.
-They act to increase oxygenation of the pineal and pituitary glands in the brain, allowing for ideal balance of emotion-regulating hormones.
+They act to increase oxygenation of the pineal and pituitary glands in the brain, allowing for an ideal balance of emotion-regulating hormones.

 Moussaieff et al. reported the anti-anxiety effect of frankincense among rats.
 In another study, Burns et al. evaluated the effect of aromatherapy with frankincense among pregnant women during delivery.
 Results of the mentioned study showed that using frankincense reduces the pain and anxiety among pregnant women during delivery.2

-Frankincense Oil is very effective as a sedative, because it induces a feeling of mental peace, relaxation, satisfaction and spirituality.
+Frankincense Oil is very effective as a sedative because it induces a feeling of mental peace, relaxation, satisfaction and spirituality.
 Frankincense essential oil promotes deep breathing and relaxation, which can open your breathing passages and reduce blood pressure, moving your mental state back to calmness.3

 How Is Frankincense Used To Relieve Depression?